Ares-Developers/Ares-docs/ui-features/keyboardcommandshotkeys.rst

 the game processes, and their total average value.
 The text is displayed in white color in the left hand side lower corner of the screen.
 Pressing the key again hides the FPS Counter.

-.. index:: Keyboard Commands; Display the current and the average frame rate on the screen.

 .. versionadded:: 0.3